Laura North

 Bio

-Laura North is in her second year as Head Softball Coach.
+Laura North is in her third year as Head Softball Coach.

-In her first year at the helm, North led three players to all-Heart of America Athletic Conference awards.
-She has also coached nine Heart Scholar-Athletes and 12 NAIA Scholar-Athletes.
+Through two years at the helm, North has a 50-48 coaching record.
+She has led nine players to all-Heart of America Athletic Conference awards, as well as guiding one NAIA All-American.
+She has also coached 18 Heart Scholar-Athletes and 22 NAIA Scholar-Athletes.

 North came to William Penn with 10 years of collegiate head coaching experience and a career record of 195-111.